dmotte/desktainer/example/README.md

 EOF
 ```

-> **Note**: this is not recommended because it will also affect other stuff that rely on the `docker.io/dmotte/desktainer:latest` image on your computer.
+> **Warning**: this is not recommended because it will also affect other stuff that rely on the `docker.io/dmotte/desktainer:latest` image on your computer.
 Only do this if you know what you're doing.